ncronquist/dotfiles/README.md

   asdf install golang {version}

+  # I also usually only work with one version of golang at a time, so set this
+  # globally too
+  asdf global golang {version}

+  # After install golang, you'll need to reload your session for
+  # GOROOT to be set
+  reload # Reload is an alias for "source /home/ncronquist/.zshrc"

   # Note that if you install global Go packages, you will need to
   # reshim afterwards, for example:
   go get github.com/yusukebe/revealgo/cmd/revealgo

   asdf reshim golang {version}

-  # I also usually only work with one version of golang at a time, so set this
-  # globally too
-  asdf global golang {version}
   ```

 - NodeJS